PREPARING A WILL? – WHAT A NON-MUSLIM EXPAT SHOULD KNOW

 It is critical to note that the court’s enforcement of a will in accordance with foreign law is an exception and it is subject to strict procedural steps which must be followed otherwise the court will return to the default position of applying UAE law.

 Role of Legal Maxims in creation and registering a Will

-As per the guidelines given by the DIFC, one must definitely seek legal assistance for the making of a will.
+As per the guidelines are given by the DIFC, one must definitely seek legal assistance for the making of a will.
 A will represent the property value and every other personal interest of the person who is willing to create such will.
-A strong legal advise can also save a person from making mistakes which might create trouble at the later stage after the death of the testator.
+A strong legal advice can also save a person from making mistakes which might create trouble at the later stage after the death of the testator.

 We, Legal Maxims Consultants, Will Expert in Dubai, have experience and have given various consultations to our clients from various backgrounds over the creation and registration of Will.
 With our experienced lawyers, we understand the needs of such person drafting a will.
 We are aware that a will must be tailored carefully suited to the exact requirements and must also safeguard the interests of the creator of such will.